 Before I go away for any length of time I take care to get my house in order, as most people do.
-I put lights on timers, stop newspapers and mail from being delivered, unplug all non-essential appliances, televisions, computers, etc, make sure windows and doors are locked and alert close friends and neighbors to tell them of my absence.
+Lights on timers.
+Pause Mail and Newspaper Delivery.
+Unplug all non-essential appliances such as televisions, computers etc. Make sure windows and doors are locked.
+In addition, alert close friends and neighbors to tell them of my absence.
 I usually enlist the aid of a friend to check in on my home to make sure I don’t find any unwanted surprises upon my arrival.
 Most of us do this, but I also make sure that my home is ready for me – and my return.

 A day or two before I leave, I change all the sheets and place new towels in the bathrooms.
 I fluff up all pillows on beds and couches.
 Beds are perfectly made.
 I vacuum each room and mop the kitchen and bathroom floors so that they shine!
 (At the risk of sounding like a commercial I use only my Shark steamer.
 It’s easier, more efficient, faster and way better than any mop.
 It also kills more germs than any mop ever will.
 If you don’t have one of these in your home, you should get one.
 And then thank me when you do!)